AlessandroB1298/srl_r/README.md

 ## Overview

 This tool is a general purpose spaced repetition learning tool, meant for helping users attempt to do better at leet code style interview questions.
+Using repetition as a guide to enhance learning, this tool allows users to easily track and update their progress.

 ## Data Storage

-We use sqlLite to store all data locally, so nothing ever leaves your device.
+We use sqlite to store all data locally, so nothing ever leaves your device.

 ## TUI